 Lowest Club World Cup attendance

-The lowest attendance at the Club World Cup so far was for the match between Ulsan and the Mamelodi Sundowns at the Inter & Co Stadium.
+The lowest attendance at the Club World Cup was for the match between Ulsan and Mamelodi Sundowns at the Inter & Co Stadium.
 In total, 3,412 fans turned up for the match in Orlando.
-The lowest attendances at the tournament have consistently been from matches involving non-European and non-South American teams.
+The lowest attendances at the tournament were consistently from matches involving non-European and non-South American teams.

 Highest Club World Cup attendance

-The highest attendance at the Club World Cup so far was for the match between PSG and Atletico Madrid at the Rose Bowl in California.
-It was a sight to behold as more than 80,000 fans turned out to watch the Champions League winners in action, and they weren't disappointed as Luis Enrique's side ran out 4-0 winners.
+The highest attendance at the Club World Cup was unsurprisingly for the final between PSG and Chelsea at MetLife Stadium.
+Coming in second place was the group stage match between PSG and Atletico Madrid at the Rose Bowl in California.
+It was a sight to behold as more than 80,000 fans turned out to watch the Champions League winners in action.